 Each operation falls under a specific threshold category: low, medium, or high.
 Thresholds define the level of privilege an operation needs in order to succeed.

 There are two places in a transaction life cycle when operations can fail.
 The first time is when a transaction is submitted to the network.
 The node to which the transaction is submitted checks the validity of the operation: in the validity check, the node performs some cursory checks to make sure the transaction is properly formed before including it in its transaction set and forwarding the transaction to the rest of the network.

 The validity check only looks at the state of the source account.
 It ensures that:

 Once a transaction passes this first validity check, it is propagated to the network and eventually included in a transaction set.
 As part of a transaction set, the transaction is applied to the ledger.
-At that point a fee is taken from the source account.
-Operations are attempted in the order they occur in the transaction.
+At that point a fee is taken from the source account regardless of success/failure.
+Later, the transaction is processed: sequence number and signatures are verified before operations are attempted in the order they occur in the transaction.
 If any operation fails, the whole transaction fails and the effects of previous operations are rolled back.

 For each operation, there is a matching result type.
 In the case of success, this result allows users to gather information about the effects of the operation.
 In the case of failure, it allows users to learn more about the error.

 Stellar Core queues results in the txhistory table for other components to derive data from.
 This txhistory table is used by the history module in Stellar Core for uploading the history into long-term storage.
 It can also be used by external processes such as Horizon to gather the network history they need.

 Typically transactions only involve operations on a single account.
 For example, if account A wanted to send lumens to account B, only account A needs to authorize the transaction.